cairo-book/cairo-book/src/ch06-04-bringing-paths-into-scope-with-the-use-keyword.md

 # Bringing Paths into Scope with the `use` Keyword

 Writing out paths to call functions can be repetitive and inconvenient.
-To create a shortcut to a path, we can use the `use` keyword, which allows us to use the shorter name within the scope.
+We can create a shortcut to a path with the `use` keyword.

 ## Full Paths and Shortcuts to Paths
 Using the `use` keyword, we can create shortcuts for paths, which can be used throughout the scope.
 To illustrate this, let's continue with the restaurant example: